ErikKalkoken/django-eve-auth/README.md

 {% load eve_auth %}
 ```

-Then you can use them like shown below, where `user` is an user object that has been created by this app and thus has an `user_profile`:
+Then you can use them like shown below, where `user` is an user object that has been created by this app and thus has an `user_eve_character`:

 ```jinja
 {% user_icon user %}